artemkdr/music-festival-assistant/docs/ideas/architecture.md

 ### External LLM Integration:

 - This service receives the user's explicit preferences (e.g., "funky jazz, minimal electronic") and the parsed festival program data.
+If the user has authorized access to their Spotify or Apple Music account, the service can also retrieve and use their actual listening history or top genres/artists from these APIs to further personalize recommendations.

-- It then sends a prompt to the External LLM API asking it to filter and rank artists from the program based on the provided preferences.
+- It then sends a prompt to the External LLM API asking it to filter and rank artists from the program based on the provided preferences and/or fetched music profile.
 The LLM's vast knowledge base of music genres and artists would be utilized for this task.

-- Example Prompt Concept: "Given this list of artists and their known genres from a festival program, and a user who likes [user preferences], recommend the top 10 artists, explaining why each is recommended.
+- Example Prompt Concept: "Given this list of artists and their known genres from a festival program, and a user who likes [user preferences or Spotify/Apple profile], recommend the top 10 artists, explaining why each is recommended.
 Format the output as JSON."

 - Output: A filtered and ranked list of recommended artists, potentially with a brief explanation for each.

 ## 6. External Music Service Integrations (Spotify, Apple Music)
+- APIs are used to fetch user's music preferences (if the user authorizes access).
-These APIs are used solely for retrieving public artist/track data for audio previews.
+- APIs are used for retrieving public artist/track data for audio previews.

 APIs: Spotify Web API, Apple Music API.

 ### Usage:

+- User Profile Fetch: If authorized, fetch the user's top artists, genres, or tracks from Spotify/Apple Music to use as input for the recommendation engine.

 - Artist Lookup: Used to find canonical artist IDs and retrieve track information for generating audio previews.

 - Audio Previews: Generate embeddable widgets or direct audio URLs.

-- No User Data Access: Explicitly, this architecture does not fetch user listening history or preferences from these services.
+- No User Data Access Without Consent: User listening history or preferences are only accessed if the user explicitly authorizes via OAuth.
+Otherwise, only explicit preferences provided in the session are used.

 ## 7. Calendar Sync Service
 This service handles the one-time integration with user calendars.